shouoffers/rec.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: <a href='https://www.linkedin.com/in/sijiasoniachen/'>LinkedIn</a>. <a href='sijia.chen@uconn.edu'>Contacts</a>.<a href="mailto:{{sijia.chen@uconn.edu|sijia.chen@uconn.edu}}" title="jing.liu@sd.edu"><i class="fas fa-envelope"></i></a>

 profile:
   align: right
-  image: prof_pic.jpg
+  image: picc.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
+    <p>555 er</p>
-    <p>123 your address street</p>
+    <p>123 your adreet</p>
-    <p>Your City, State 12345</p>
+    <p>Your City,345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a Ph.D. candidate in the Department of Agri Econ at the University of Jon.
+As an applied microeconomist, my research focuses on international trade, with a particular emphasis on examining the impact of trade remedy and sunset review policies on U.S. trade.
+I work as a research assistant in Dr. Albert's research group and have presented papers at [AEA](https://www.aaea.org/UserFiles/file/am23-pro-v3-FINAL.pdf), [CEA](https://www.economics.ca/cpages/who-we-are), [asHE](https://ashecon.confex.com/ashecon/2023/meetingapp.cgi/Session/4772), and [NARA](https://web.cvent.com/event/7b55727c-b6dd-40cd-8844-95df17a095d6/summary).
+I am also an [instructor of record](https://catalog.uconn.edu/directory-of-courses/course/ARE/4476/) at the University of Jon for the senior-level undergraduate course [International Trade and Policy](/rec/teaching/).

+I'm in the 2023-24 job market, and I'll be presenting my work at the [2023 INCS](https://iatrc.umn.edu/2023-iatrc-annual-meeting/).
+My job market paper examines the effects of the implementation of anti-dumping and countervailing duties on US agricultural imports.